ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/saas_usage_ping/saas_usage_ping.md

 {% enddocs %}

 {% docs instance_sql_errors %}
 Source table for handling errors during the generating SQL metrics for the service ping.
-If any record appear, will be conside as an error in the process.
+If any record appear, will be considered as an error in the process.
 {% enddocs %}

 {% docs instance_redis_metrics %}